Incense for the Damned: Plot

-Richard Fountain (Patrick Mower), a brilliant young don at Oxford's fictional Lancaster College, has lost touch with friends after going to Greece to research a book on mythology.
-Concerned about him, Penelope Goodrich (Hinde), Richard's 'informal' fiancée; Tony Seymour of the Foreign Office (Davion); and Bob Kirby (Sekka), one of Richard's pupils, travel to Greece to find him.
+Richard Fountain, a brilliant young don at Oxford's fictional Lancaster College, has lost touch with friends after going to Greece to research a book on mythology.
+Concerned about him, Penelope Goodrich, Richard's "informal" fiancée; Tony Seymour of the Foreign Office; and Bob Kirby, one of Richard's pupils, travel to Greece to find him.
 Tony goes to the office of Maj.
-Derek Longbow (Macnee), the British military attaché, to ask his help in finding Richard.
-Derek tells him that Richard has fallen in with a strange woman named Chriseis (Hassall) and her unsavoury friends.
+Derek Longbow, the British military attaché, to ask his help in finding Richard.
+Derek tells him that Richard has fallen in with a strange woman named Chriseis and her unsavoury friends.

 A catatonic Richard attends, but doesn't participate in, a drug-fuelled orgy, during which a woman is ritually sacrificed.
-Bob tells Tony that Richard 'can't make it' with Penelope; Tony replies that Richard 'has never made it with anyone'.
-Derek then tells Tony of the rumour that Dr. Walter Goodrich (Peter Cushing), the Provost of Lancaster College and also Penelope's father, is the cause of Richard's impotence.
-Tony says that Bob has told him that Richard came to Greece 'in search of some freedom.
+Bob tells Tony that Richard "can't make it" with Penelope; Tony replies that Richard "has never made it with anyone".
+Derek then tells Tony of the rumour that Dr. Walter Goodrich, the Provost of Lancaster College and also Penelope's father, is the cause of Richard's impotence.
+Tony says that Bob has told him that Richard came to Greece "in search of some freedom.
 To seek his manhood'.
 Derek wonders aloud if Bob's 'African background' includes an overactive imagination.

-Richard has been taken to a monastery on Hydra because of an unnamed 'ancient disease' which 'has to do with the blood'.
+Richard has been taken to a monastery on Hydra because of an unnamed "ancient disease" which "has to do with the blood".
 But the abbot reveals that Chriseis didn't want Richard cured, just kept alive.
 The abbot believes that Chriseis will soon tire of Richard and let him die.
 Penelope has a vision of Richard's death.
 According to Bob, it was only a hallucination caused by her overconsumption of the monks' potent moonshine in the hot sunshine.
 Bob, Tony and Derek leave her in the care of the monks and set out on mules to find the ancient fort that the abbot says Richard is in.